-Should a conflict arise between the Union and the Member (such as a duty of fair representation complaint filed by the Member against the Union), the Member shall be responsible for retaining his or her own legal representation at his or her own expense, and the Union's labour/legal representation under this Policy shall end.
+Should a conflict arise between the Union and the Member (such as a duty of fair representation complaint filed by the Member against the Union), the Member shall be responsible for retaining their own legal representation at their own expense, and the Union's labour/legal representation under this Policy shall end.
 The file concerning the matter subject to labour/legal representation under this Policy will be closed and, upon written request by the Member, forwarded to the Member's new legal representative.